aaz25/431-2021/software/README.md

 # Software Tutorials and Examples for 431

+## Getting Help

+Use the [Contact Us](https://thomaselove.github.io/431/contact.html) page on our main website to find out about all the ways you can get help from us during the semester.

 ## Installation

 - Visit [the Install R page](https://thomaselove.github.io/431/software_install.html) for information on installing R and RStudio.